Dr-Matthew-Bennett/dotfiles/README.md

   .
 ```

-Then underneath those, put the directories that you want to be searched, each
+Then **below** those, put the directories that you want to be searched, each
 preceded by a '!' and followed by a '/':

 ```shell
 # now un-ignore the ones I care about
 !code/